brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SETTIMEZONE.md

 When called **with `TRUE`**, these functions apply the selected time zone and any **daylight saving time** rules in effect for the timestamp they produce.

-> The identifier must be an **IANA tzdb name** (e.g. "Europe/London").
+@note The identifier must be an **IANA tzdb name** (e.g. "Europe/London").
-> Do **not** use Windows-style names like "GMT Standard Time" or abbreviations like "BST" or "PST".
+@note Do **not** use Windows-style names like "GMT Standard Time" or abbreviations like "BST" or "PST".

-> Calling the date and time functions **without** the `TRUE` argument returns values **without** applying the configured time zone and DST adjustment.
+@note Calling the date and time functions **without** the `TRUE` argument returns values **without** applying the configured time zone and DST adjustment.

-> If you are unsure of the exact spelling, consult the IANA tz database list and copy the region/city form verbatim, e.g. "America/Los_Angeles".
+@note If you are unsure of the exact spelling, consult the IANA tz database list and copy the region/city form verbatim, e.g. "America/Los_Angeles".

 ---